Hate speech laws by country: Chile

 Article 31 of the "Ley sobre Libertades de Opinión e Información y Ejercicio del Periodismo" (statute on freedom of opinion and information and the performance of journalism), punishes with a large fine those who "through any means of social communication makes publications or transmissions intended to promote hatred or hostility towards persons or a group of persons due to their race, sex, religion or nationality".
 This law has been applied to expressions transmitted via the internet.
 There is also a rule increasing the penalties for crimes motivated by discriminatory hatred.

+Czech Republic

+The Czech Republic prohibits hate speech under its Criminal Code, which includes inciting hatred, discrimination, or violence against specific groups based on race, religion, nationality, or other affiliations, with potential penalties including prison sentences.
+Specific provisions outlaw defamation of nations, denial or justification of genocide, and expressing sympathy for movements that suppress human rights.
+While freedom of expression is protected, it is limited by these provisions, and the government also monitors and prosecutes extremism, which can involve hate speech.
+Specific provisions outlaw defamation of nations, denial or justification of genocide, and expressing sympathy for movements that suppress human rights.
+While freedom of expression is protected, it is limited by these provisions, and the government also monitors and prosecutes extremism, which can involve hate speech.

+A person can be sentenced to up to two years in prison for publicly inciting hatred against any nation, race, ethnic group, religion, class, or other group, or for inciting the restriction of their rights and freedoms.
+The concept of extremism also covers hate speech, particularly through the promotion of violence against specific groups or historical revisionism.
+It is illegal to deny, question, approve, or justify genocide, including the Holocaust.

+The Security Information Service (BIS) monitors extremism and prejudiced hatred, and the government prosecutes individuals for hate crimes and related offenses, as seen in the convictions for defamation, genocide denial, and inciting hatred in 2023.

 Croatia

 The Croatian Constitution guarantees freedom of speech, but the Croatian penal code prohibits discrimination and punishes anyone "who based on differences of race, religion, language, political or other belief, wealth, birth, education, social status or other properties, gender, skin color, nationality or ethnicity violates basic human rights and freedoms recognized by the international community."

 Denmark

 Denmark prohibits hate speech, and defines it as publicly making statements by which a group is threatened (trues), insulted (forhånes) or degraded (nedværdiges) due to race, skin colour, national or ethnic origin, faith or sexual orientation.